-We intend to enter into indemnification agreements with our directors and executive officers.
-The indemnification agreements and our Constitution require us to indemnify our directors and executive officers to the fullest extent permitted by Irish law.
+Our Constitution requires us to indemnify our directors and executive officers, employees and other officials serving at the specific direction of the company to the fullest extent permitted by Irish law.

 Related Person Transaction Policy

 Prior to the consummation of this offering, we intend to enter into a new related person transaction policy.
 Pursuant to such related person transaction policy, any related person transaction must be approved or ratified by our board of directors or a designated committee thereof.
 In determining whether to approve or ratify a transaction with a related person, our board of directors or the designated committee will consider all relevant facts and circumstances, including without limitation the commercial reasonableness of the terms, the benefit and perceived benefit, or lack thereof, to us, opportunity costs of alternate transactions, the materiality and character of the related person's direct or indirect interest and the actual or apparent conflict of interest of the related person.
 Our board of directors or the designated committee will not approve or ratify a related person transaction unless it has determined that, upon consideration of all relevant information, such transaction is in, or not inconsistent with, our best interests and the best interests of our shareholders.